 The FCC faith community shares God’s love and affirmation with others – at Families in Transition, New Horizons, through Special Olympics, and at Hallsville School, to name just a few.
 The committee will explore several additional possibilities, such as focusing on disability awareness and accessibility, hosting additional educational offerings, and continuing our participation in Queen City Pride 2020.
 The Open and Affirming Committee usually meets the fourth Sunday of every month.
 All are welcome to join us.

-Kathy Alger, Bruce Attridge, Stephen Bearse, Jeanine Finefrock, Jeffrey Frye, Karen Hawver, John Rowe, Kathy Rowe, Bridget Thornton, and Carol Soucy, Chair.
+2020 Open and Affirming Committee: Kathy Alger, Jeanine Finefrock, Jeffrey Frye, Karen Hawver, John Rowe, Kathy Rowe, Bridget Thornton, and Carol Soucy, Chair.

 Summer/Fall 2019 News

 The city of Manchester celebrated Pride month with the 2019 Queen City Block Party, held right outside the doors of First Congregational Church on June 15th.
 Hanover Street was blocked off for the event – from Pine to Union Street, so FCC had a prominent presence.

 What a fun day, filled with a friendly, positive vibe!
 The weather was perfect, and hundreds of attendees visited over 30 booths representing local non-profits, businesses, and community organizations.
 The day also featured speakers and entertainment.
 FCC’s booth had a steady flow of visitors all throughout the day.
 A good number expressed interest in learning more about our faith community and our Open and Affirming designation.
 Volunteers distributed membership pamphlets and FCC-labeled water bottles.
 Specially designed bookmarks, featuring a quote from FCC’s Open and Affirming Covenant, were a favorite giveaway.